Wakana Sonobe: 2024

-Playing alongside Mika Stojsavljevic she reached the quarter finals of the girls' doubles at the 2024 French Open where they were defeated by eventual winners Iva Jovic and Tyra Caterina Grant.
+Playing alongside Mika Stojsavljevic, she reached the quarterfinals of the girls' doubles at the 2024 French Open, and they were defeated by eventual winners Iva Jovic and Tyra Caterina Grant.
 She reached the third round of the singles but lost to Tereza Valentová.

-She reached the quarter finals of the girls' doubles alongside Iva Ivanova of Bulgaria at the 2024 Wimbledon Championships.
+She reached the quarterfinals of the girls' doubles alongside Iva Ivanova of Bulgaria at the 2024 Wimbledon Championships.
 She reached the third round of the girls' singles where she lost to Iva Jovic.

 In September 2024, she defeated Mingge Xu to reach the final of the girls' singles at the 2024 US Open.
 She lost in the final to British player Mika Stojsavljevic.

+Professional

-2025: WTA debut and first win
+2025: WTA Tour debut and first win

-She made a second consecutive junior grand slam final in the girls' singles at the Australian Open, defeating Australians Tahlia Kokkinis and Emerson Jones in the quarter-final and semi-final respectively, before beating American Kristina Penickova in straight sets the final.
-Alongside Mika Stojsavljevic, she also reached the quarter finals of the at the girls doubles at the Championships.
+She made a second consecutive major final in the girls' singles at the Australian Open, defeating Australian Tahlia Kokkinis and Emerson Jones in the quarterfinal and semifinal, respectively, before beating American Kristina Penickova in straight sets the final.
+Alongside Mika Stojsavljevic, she also reached the quarterfinals of the at the girls' doubles at the championships.

 Sonobe qualified to make her WTA Tour main-draw debut at the WTA 500 Abu Dhabi Open and recorded her first tour-level win over Yuan Yue in the first round.
 She lost in the second round to Ons Jabeur.

 Sonobe announced that she turned professional on 8 October 2025.